Want to get this content in podcast format? Just click play below!

 We have several articles about the importance of social media and steps you can take to ensure you are recruitable online.
 These resources include, Coaches Want Players with Clean Social Media and Be Smart About Social Media.
-If the message in these articles is not clear enough about your need to have clean online footprint, the 2018 College Coaches Survey results should.
+If the message in these articles is not clear enough about your need to have clean online footprint, research and feedback from our college coach surveys should be convincing.

 So what does this mean for you as a recruit?
 It means that everything you do online matters.
 Coaches are looking at your social media and they are using it to make important decisions about your character and how you might fit in their program.
 Similar to your body language, coaches are using social media to make important snap judgments about you.
 Not only are coaches looking at what you say for yourself, they are also looking at what you retweet or share, the frequency of your use, the times that you are using social media (looking to see if you are using it during inappropriate times like during school, at practice, etc.), who you follow and who follows you, how you portray yourself in pictures, and much more.

+Using social media doesn’t have to be complex.
+It’s a platform that lends to sharing insight and information about who you are as a player and person.
 When coaches look to see how you are trending on social media, leave no doubt that you are the type of person that they would want in their program.
-Show you can make smart decisions and use social platforms to help yourself get recruited.
+Show you can make smart decisions and use social platforms to help yourself get recruited!